Lois Romano

-As a regional correspondent in Tulsa, she covered national issues including race relations, the fall of Enron, the death penalty, and both Oklahoma City bombing trials in Denver.
+As a regional correspondent, Romano covered national issues including race relations, the fall of Enron, the death penalty, and both Oklahoma City bombing trials in Denver.
 In addition, Romano covered congressional and gubernatorial races.

 In 1991, she created and designed the Posts personality column, "The Reliable Source", which became a well read and high impact feature at the paper.
-She was the first to report that Bill Clinton brought a high-priced Beverly Hills hairdresser onto Air Force One for a haircut.

 In the spring of 2008, Romano was a fellow at the Institute of Politics at Harvard College and taught a study group on the general election.
 In 2017, she joined the staff of the IOP as a strategic advisor.
-She is on the adjunct facility at American University and has taught a variety of courses, including "How the News Media Have Shaped American History".
+She was on the adjunct facility at American University and has taught a variety of courses, including "How the News Media Have Shaped American History".
 In 2009, she was a fellow at the Hoover Institution at Stanford University.

 After Barack Obama was elected president, she created the Posts video series "The Obama Era: Voices of Power" to profile American politicians who impact the political process.